MS-CSE-GCR/PdM-On-Azure/README.md

     * IoT Hub
     * IoT Edge

+## Prerequisites
+If you don't have an Azure subscription, create a [free account](https://azure.microsoft.com/free/?WT.mc_id=A261C142F) before you begin.
+To complete this tutorial, you must have:
+- An Azure Machine Learning Experimentation account
+- Azure Machine Learning Workbench installed
+- A Docker engine installed and running locally.
+Docker's Community Edition is sufficient.
+Learn how to install Docker [here](https://docs.docker.com/engine/installation/).

 ## Environment Setup

+# Use Data Science Virtual Machine (RECOMMENDED)
 1. Create a new DSVM windows 2016 with CPU following the [Documentation](https://docs.microsoft.com/en-us/azure/machine-learning/data-science-virtual-machine/provision-vm)
 2. After creation of DSVM, use RDP to connect to the VM;
 3. Install Azure Machine Learning Workbench using the `AmlWorkbenchSetup.exe` on the Desktop and it takes about 10-20 minutes to finish the installation.